jywu20/Notes/Linguistics/methodology/morphosyntax-points.md

 # References

+Adger, D. (2021).
+On doing theoretical linguistics.
+Theoretical Linguistics, 47(1-2), 33-45.

 Cinque, G. (2005).
 Deriving Greenberg's Universal 20 and its exceptions.
 Linguistic inquiry, 36(3), 315-332.

 Haider, H. 2021 "OVS"–A misnomer for SVO languages with ergative alignment. https://ling.auf.net/lingbuzz/005680

+Trotzke, A. (2020).
+Constructions in Minimalism: A Functional Perspective on Cyclicity.
+Frontiers in Psychology, 2152.